Have you ever heard the expression ‘the devil is in the details?’ In photography, the devil is Chromatic Aberration (CA).

 Here are some tricks to reduce chromatic aberration in-camera:

-focal length on zoom lenses; varying the distance between you and the subject.
+- experimenting on different distances between you and the subject.

 How to Correct Chromatic Aberrations in Adobe Lightroom